 GROUP MOVEMENT IN RESERVES STATEMENT

-This statement shows the movement in the year on the different reserves held by Centro, analysed into ‘usable reserves’ (i.e. those that can be applied to fund expenditure) and ‘unusable reserves’ i.e. those allocated for specific purposes.
+This statement shows the movement in the year on the different reserves held by the West Midlands Integrated Transport Authority (ITA) and the West Midlands Passenger Transport Executive (PTE), analysed into ‘usable reserves’ (i.e. those that can be applied to fund expenditure) and ‘unusable reserves’ i.e. those allocated for specific purposes.

 WEST MIDLANDS INTEGRATED TRANSPORT AUTHORITY